urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 MyModule::SomeClass # => my_module/some_class.rb
 ```

-These filenames are then searched for within a number of autoload paths,
+For a given constant, this inferred filename is then searched for within
-as determined by the `autoload_paths` configuration option.
-By default,
+a number of autoload paths, as determined by the `autoload_paths`
-Rails searches in all immediate subdirectories of the `app/` directory,
+configuration option.
+By default, Rails searches in all immediate
-and additional paths can be added:
+subdirectories of the `app/` directory, and additional paths can be
+added:

 ```ruby
 # config/application.rb